wrex/rexs.tips/content/guitar/Introduction/content-organization/index.md

 If the m7 is present in the chord, extended chords will be written C9 or C13.
 If the m7 is *not* present they become Cadd2 or Cadd6.

 Slash chords indicate either a specific inversion where necessary, or an *added* bass note not normally in the chord.
 For brevity, the three letter abbreviation is *not* used for chord quality in slash chords.
-C/E is the first inversion of CMaj., Cm/G is the second inversion of Cmin, and CMaj7/F is CMaj with an additional F played in the bass.
+C/E is the first inversion of CMaj., Cm/G is the second inversion of Cm, and CMaj7/F is CMaj with an additional F played in the bass.

 Please refer to the [wikipedia page on chords](https://en.wikipedia.org/wiki/Chord_(music)) if any other notation is confusing.